Agnes Nicholls: Biography

+Death and legacy

 Nicholls died in London, aged 82, but her pure, strong, well-trained and steady voice can still be heard on a handful of gramophone recordings of songs and arias which she made between circa 1909 and circa 1921.
 These have been remastered and reissued on CD in recent years (most comprehensively by Truesound Transfers, catalogue number TT-3041).
 Unfortunately, none of her Bach, Mozart or Wagner interpretations figure in her short discography.
 The pre-1925 acoustic recording process found it difficult to capture powerful voices such as the one possessed by Nicholls and, according to discographers, she refused to approve most of her discs for public release because of their inadequate sound.